AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 as fearful as though he did not teach restoration beyond it.
 He says:
-\"That sentence after which is no appeal, no higher judge, no defense through subsequent work; no oil from the wise virgins or from those who sell, for the failing lamps; \* \* \* but one last fearful judgment, even more just than formidable, yea, rather the more formidable because it is also just; when thrones are set and the Ancient of Days sitteth, and books are open, and a stream of fire sweepeth \* \* \* and they who have done evil to the resurrection of judgment \* \* \* (where) the torment will be, with the rest, or rather above all the rest, to be cast off from God, and that shame in the conscience which has no end.\"[^307]
+\"That sentence after which is no appeal, no higher judge, no defense through subsequent work; no oil from the wise virgins or from those who sell, for the failing lamps;...but one last fearful judgment, even more just than formidable, yea, rather the more formidable because it is also just; when thrones are set and the Ancient of Days sitteth, and books are open, and a stream of fire sweepeth...and they who have done evil to the resurrection of judgment...(where) the torment will be, with the rest, or rather above all the rest, to be cast off from God, and that shame in the conscience which has no end.\"[^307]

 The character of Gregory shows us the kind of mind that leans to the larger hope, or, perhaps, the disposition that the larger hope produces.
-Says Farrar: \"Poet, orator, theologian; a man as great theologically as he was personally winning[^308] \* \* \* the sole man whom the church has suffered to share that title (Theologian) with the Evangelist St.
+Says Farrar: \"Poet, orator, theologian; a man as great theologically as he was personally winning[^308]...the sole man whom the church has suffered to share that title (Theologian) with the Evangelist St.
-John, \* \* \* the most learned and the most eloquent bishop in one of the most learned ages of the church, whom St. Basil called 'a vessel of election, a deep well, a mouth of Christ;' whom Rufinus calls
-\'incomparable in life and doctrine.\' Gregory of Nazianzus deserved the honor of sainthood if any man has ever done, being as he was, one of the bravest men in an age of confessors, one of the holiest men in an age of saints.\" \* \* \* \"In questions of eschatology he seems more or less to have shared, though with wavering language, in some of the views of Origen, which the church has partly adopted and partly uncondemned --- the view, especially, that there shall be hereafter a probatory and purifying fire, and that we may indulge a hope in the possible
+John,...the most learned and the most eloquent bishop in one of the most learned ages of the church, whom St. Basil called 'a vessel of election, a deep well, a mouth of Christ;' whom Rufinus calls \'incomparable in life and doctrine.\' Gregory of Nazianzus deserved the honor of sainthood if any man has ever done, being as he was, one of the bravest men in an age of confessors, one of the holiest men in an age of saints.\" ... \"In questions of eschatology he seems more or less to have shared, though with wavering language, in some of the views of Origen, which the church has partly adopted and partly uncondemned --- the view, especially, that there shall be hereafter a probatory and purifying fire, and that we may indulge a hope in the possible